Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 4. Draw Pictures
 5. Avoid Jargon or Concepts You're Unsure Of
 6. Don't Expect To Know Everything
-7. An Interview Is A Dialogue, Not A Test
+7. Realize An Interview Is A Dialogue, Not A Test

 ## Tip #1: Use Concrete Examples
 This is a simple fix that reframes a complicated idea into one that's easy to follow and grasp.
 Unfortunately, it's an area where many interviewees go astray, leading to long, rambling, and occassionally nonsensical explanations.
 Let's look at an example.